Unlocking the Potential of ChatGPT: A Comprehensive Exploration of its Applications, Advantages, Limitations, and Future Directions in Natural Language Processing: Transformers and pre-trained language models

 \section{Transformers and pre-trained language models}

 The Transformer architecture is used as the main structure for several cutting-edge models, including GPT-3 \cite{brown2020language}, DALL-E-2 \cite{ramesh2022hierarchical} and Codex \cite{chen2021evaluating}.
 It was created to overcome the limitations of traditional models like RNNs in managing sequences of varying lengths and contextual information.
-The Transformer relies on a self-attention mechanism, which enables the model to focus on different segments of the input sequence.
+The Transformer relies on a self-attention mechanism, which enables the model to focus on different segments of the input sequence (See Figure \ref{fig:trans}).
 The Transformer comprises an encoder and a decoder.
 The encoder processes the input sequence and produces hidden representations, while the decoder uses these hidden representations to generate the output sequence.
 Each layer of the encoder and decoder contains a multi-head attention mechanism and a feed-forward neural network.
 The multi-head attention is the most important part of the Transformer, as it determines how tokens are weighted based on their relevance.
 This method of information routing allows the model to better handle long-term dependencies, leading to improved performance across various NLP tasks.
 Another advantage of the Transformer is its parallelizability, which allows it to handle large-scale pre-training and adaptability to different downstream tasks without inductive biases.
-Figure \ref{fig:trans} presents the architecture of the transformer.
+Google recently unveiled Gemma, a family of lightweight open models designed as a competitor to ChatGPT.
+Gemma serves as the foundation for the Gemini models, which are based on a transformer decoder architecture.
+It offers two sizes of models with either 2 billion or 7 billion parameters \cite{team2024gemma}.
+The release includes both pretrained and fine-tuned checkpoints for users.
+Multi-Query Attention \cite{shazeer2019fast}, RoPE Embeddings \cite{su2024roformer}, GeGLU Activations \cite{shazeer2020glu}, and RMSNorm \cite{zhang2019root} are some improvements used to build the Gemma model.
+In April 2024, RecurrentGemma \cite{RecurrentGemma24} that uses the novel Griffin architecture of Google is introduced with fewer trained tokens than Gemma-B2.
+GPT-Neo, developed by the open-source community EleutherAI, is an accessible alternative to GPT-3.
+Founded in 2020, EleutherAI aims to democratize AI by creating and sharing open-source models with 2.7 B parameters \cite{GPT-Neo}.
+GPT-J \cite{GPT-J} is an open-source large language model created by EleutherAI, designed to offer high performance similar to GPT-3.
+It has 6 billion parameters and is known for its ability to generate coherent and contextually relevant text.
+It is freely available, supporting research and development in AI.